 35 min- 1

-Cut the fried tofu into thin strips and slice the napa cabbage core lengthwise into thin strips.
-Cut the chicken thigh into bite-sized pieces and coat lightly with potato starch.
+Cut the aburaage into thin strips and slice the core of the napa cabbage into thin vertical strips.
+Cut 1 chicken thigh into bite-sized pieces and lightly coat with a pinch of potato starch.

 - 2

-Add 5 cups of water and the ★ seasonings to a pot and bring to a boil.
+Add the ★ seasonings to a pot and bring to heat.
 Add the chicken and vegetables, then simmer over medium heat.
-While simmering, grate 1/2 of the daikon radish.
+While simmering, grate the 1/2 daikon radish.

 - 3

-Gently squeeze some of the excess liquid from the grated daikon before using.
+Lightly squeeze out excess liquid from the grated daikon before using.

 - 4

-Arrange 4 mochi on a plate dampened with water and microwave for 2 minutes until soft.
+Arrange the 4 mochi on a plate, moisten them with water, and microwave for 2 minutes until soft.

 - 5

-Heat 1 tbsp of sesame oil in a frying pan over medium heat.
-Place the softened mochi from step 4 in the pan and cook until golden brown.
+Heat 1 tbsp of sesame oil in a frying pan over medium heat, add the softened mochi from Step 4, and pan-fry until golden brown.

 - 6

-Add the grilled mochi to the hot pot, then add the grated daikon and a pinch of yuzu zest.
+Add the pan-fried mochi to the pot, then add the grated daikon and a pinch of finely chopped yuzu zest.
 Adjust the overall flavor with salt, and add sugar to taste for a mellow finish.

 - 7